 The D. Abbott Turner Program in Business Management includes three major curriculum alternatives: the major in business administration, the major in accounting, and the major in international business.
-The department also offers a major in economics and an interdisciplinary major in advertising and marketing communication.
+The department also offers an interdisciplinary major in advertising and marketing communication.

 The department has an expanded minor curriculum program with minors in accounting, business management, economics, and finance.